 What to Expect

 The more common full mouth reconstruction procedures include, but are not limited to: replacing silver mercury fillings with composite tooth-colored fillings, replacing old dental crowns, and addressing any issues that may also affect the bite.
 Since every mouth is unique, every person’s treatment plan will be unique, as well.
 Consequently, it is vital for dentists performing full mouth reconstruction to have the latest technologies available for the diagnosis and treatment of oral conditions.
-At the practice of Dr. Gore, a patient will find all of the cutting-edge technology necessary to perform any full mouth reconstruction procedure and create the most beautiful, refined smile.
+At the practice of Dr. Gore and Dr. Sebree, a patient will find all of the cutting-edge technology necessary to perform any full mouth reconstruction procedure and create the most beautiful, refined smile.

 It’s important to follow post-procedure instructions carefully to allow for maximum healing and long-term results.
 Depending on the type of work performed, you may be prescribed medication, which your doctor will give you explicit instructions on how to take.
 You may need to avoid certain foods and drinks for a while after reconstruction.
 A follow-up appointment is usually scheduled a week afterwards, so it’s important to keep this appointment and any others that your dentist might schedule.

 You no longer have to suffer with a mouth that’s painful, making it hard to eat, drink, talk, or even sleep.
 You also don’t have to continue to suffer with a mouth that’s cosmetically unappealing.
 No matter what your oral condition is, we have a procedure right for you, if you choose a full mouth reconstruction.
 Our medical team will work with you every step of the way to customize your perfect treatment.
 Please call our office as soon as possible to get the ball rolling on a better mouth for a healthier you.